Ó Fearghail

 The Ó Fearghail are an Irish family of County Longford.
-The patronym means "descendant of Fearghail", whose name means "man of valour".
-Fearghail was a great-grandson of Angaile, who was a 10th-century King of Fortúatha.
+The patronym means "descendant of Fearghal", whose name means "man of valour".
+Fearghal was a great-grandson of Angaile, who was a 10th-century King of Fortúatha.
 Angaile conquered Annaly, and he is the namesake of Annaly.
 His Ó Fearghail descendants were the Princes of Annaly for 6 centuries.
 The Ó Fearghail produced 7 Bishops of Ardagh.
-The name became Farrell, and Kevin Farrell became Cardinal Bishop of Dallas, Texas.

 Early history

 According to the historian C. Thomas Cairney, the Ó Fearghail were part of the Conmaicne Rein tribe in Ireland who came from the Erainn tribe who were the second wave of Celts to settle in Ireland from about 500 and 100 BC.

-The Ó Fearghail chieftain historically sat at the Ó Fearghail stronghold of Longford (Irish orthography: Longphort Uí Fhearghail), with another Ó Fearghail seat at Moatfarrell (Irish orthography: Móta Uí Fhearghail) in the eastern part of Annaly, between Ballinalee and Edgeworthstown.
+The Ó Fearghail chieftain historically sat at the Ó Fearghail stronghold of Longford (Longphort Uí Fhearghail), with another Ó Fearghail seat at Moatfarrell (Móta Uí Fhearghail) in the eastern part of Annaly, between Ballinalee and Edgeworthstown.
 From the early 11th century until the colonial confiscations of James I in the early 17th century, the Ó Fearghail ruled Annaly as a principality.
 This rule was disrupted by repeated English invasions in the 12th and 13th centuries.
-By the 15th century, the Ó Fearghail regained complete control and had divided into the North Annaly ruling White Ó Fearghail (Irish orthography: Uí Fhearghail Bán) and the South Annaly ruling Yellow Ó Fearghail (Irish orthography: Uí Fhearghail Buí).
+By the 15th century, the Ó Fearghail regained complete control and had divided into the North Annaly ruling White Ó Fearghail (Uí Fhearghail Bán) and the South Annaly ruling Yellow Ó Fearghail (Uí Fhearghail Buí).
 The Ó Fearghail principality was greatly undermined in 1552, when King Edward VI granted much of the lands of Annaly to Baron Delvin, including the Holy Island and lands of the Ó Fearghail.
 By 1618, the Ó Fearghail of Longford were finally deposed as Princes of Annaly by King James I, losing all of their lands and privileges.
 After the fall of the tribal Gaelic Order, many became tenants of their old land with English and Scottish landlords.